cscorley/dissertation/chapters/3_method/2_study.md

 After extracting tokens, we split the tokens based on camel case, underscores, and non-letters.
-We only keep the split tokens; original tokens are discarded to keep the corpus vocabulary small.
+We only keep the split tokens; original tokens are discarded to remove duplication of information and keep the corpus vocabulary small.
 We normalize to lower case before filtering non-letters, English stop words [@Fox_1992], Java keywords, and words shorter than three characters long.
 We do not stem words.

 We implemented our modeling using the Python library Gensim [@Rehurek-Sojk_2010], version 0.12.1.
 We use the same configurations on each